Week Seven of a Nine Week Mission, to Seek new life for the Senate, to Boldly shuttle Harry Reid back to irrelevance!

-Once again focusing on the Senate races (Republicans need just six seats to oust the Dimbulb from Searchlight, Harry Reid as majority leader), is it worth ten bucks a week (30 pkgs. of Ramen?) to eliminate Reid’s control and give the Senate responsible leadership again?
+Focusing on the Senate races, is it worth ten bucks a week to you (three gallons of gas?) to eliminate Reid’s control and give the Senate responsible leadership again?

-With that in mind, this week we look to the open Senate seat in IA.
-Can you contribute just $10 to Senate candidate Joni Ernst?
+With that in mind, this week we look to the Senate seat in Colorado.
+Can you contribute just $10 to Senate candidate Cory Gardner?

-Real Clear Politics has Ernst up .2 points on the average, and rates the state as a toss up.
+Real Clear Politics has Gardner up 3.0 and rates the race as a toss up.

-You can contribute to Joni Ernst here.
-Good luck and Godspeed, Joni!
+You can contribute to Cory Gardner here.
+Good luck and Godspeed, Cory!

 (If you mark your contribution as “Ten Buck Friday”, they’ll see if the blogosphere can give them a little bump.)

 Visit Our Fellow Ten Buck Friday bloggers: